Account and Technical Questions

 Managing My Family via Proxy Access

-- Proxy Access for Adults: Manage another adult's medical care by submitting a paper proxy access form signed by both parties.
+Proxy Access for Adults (age 18+): You can manage another adult’s care by submitting a paper proxy access (PDF) form signed by both parties.
+For adults ages 18–25, limited proxy access may be available.

 Yes.
 Parents or guardians can have proxy access to multiple patients (i.e. multiple children).
 More than one proxy (i.e. two parents) can have access to the same patient's record.